 So without further adieu – my list of tech blogs and their vibes.

 Right now Read Write Web is the New York Times of tech blogs.
-This isn’t just because they have a syndication deal (which they do) but because RWW provides a sense of analysis that other tech blogs don’t.
+This isn’t just because they have a syndication deal (which they do) but because RWW provides a sense of analysis (without conjecture) that other tech blogs don’t.
 I recently met Richard MacManus, the founder of RWW, who confirmed that their emphasis was on context rather than speed.
 This may seem counter-intuitive in a world of speed and constant updates, but it is what separates them and as a reader I appreciate it and trust them more than most tech blogs because of it.

 It’s hard for me to objectively describe Wired.
 Not that objectivity is the goal, but I worked there for the first year out of college and it is still one of the best jobs I’ve ever had.
 As a result, thinking about Wired gives me warm fuzzies and I know first hand how much love and attention goes into the editorial process.
 As a result this is a go-to source of tech news.
 It is for many people because Wired is one of the first sources of tech news.
 For some, like my father, Wired isn’t a news source – it’s a cultural touchstone.
 It represents the tech revolution itself.

 TechCrunch is guilty of the cult-of-personality.
 You cannot separate organization from Mike Arrington who has shaped it from the ground up.
 This is not a bad thing.
 Mike has a strong personality and he knows it.
-His importeur is all over TechCrunch.
+His character is all over TechCrunch.
 So whenever I read TechCrunch (which from what I can tell values speed over context) I have to put on my Mike Arrington goggle filters.
 That said, TechCrunch pushes boundaries in reporting and that is why I love following them.
 They have mastered the art of respectfully changing an article based on reader comments.
 At one point they even tried to kill embargoes for their site.
 I am sure it didn’t work – bu that kind of radical thinking shows the role that techblogs can have and that’s why TechCrunch is notable.
 They are not afraid to push boundaries while covering technology.

 Mashable (Updated from Comments)

 The truth of the matter is – I love some of the PEOPLE at Mashable (Vadim Lavrusik and Tamar, etc) but I DON’T like Mashable.
-In fact, it comes to mind as a tech blog who I wish would step it up.
+In fact, it comes to mind as a tech blog that I wish would step it up.
 First: In tone and ethos it comes off way too much like MTV.
 Everything is very flashy, glitzy, etc. It makes an old man like me have seizures.
 More important: They are a tech company disguised as a news site.
 They write how-to’s, lists, digg-bait, etc. As a result they have a dog in the tech-race that they are covering.
 I think all tech blogs have a dog in the race to some extent – but none more obviously so than Mashable IMHO.
 I like their content when I’m in a certain mood.
 But if I’m not in that mood – it can actually irk me.